AgnitumuS/ubjs/tutorials/reverse_proxy_nginx.md

 to the current time.
 This allow nginx to generate a correct ETag for such files.

 ### How to prevent server-side logic to be exposed for client
-Some of modules placed into `node_modules` folder can contains a server-side logic what should be hidden from clients.
+Some of the modules placed into `node_modules` folder can contain a server-side logic what should be hidden from clients.

 First let's explain what modules are exposed:
    - modules without `config.ubmodel` section and modules with `config.ubmodel.isPublic: true` inside package.json